 3) Does God utilize prophets and prophetesses to communicate His will and intentions for humanity?

 6) Does God approve of and operate with the current system of prophet/presidents of the church?
 Is Russell M. Nelson receiving divine direction in his calling?
-Does God approve of the deliberative decision making processes used by the Q15 and auxiliary presidencies and councils, and honor their best efforts to convey His will?
+Does God approve of the deliberative decision making processes used by the Q15 and Executive Councils, and honor their best efforts to convey His will?

 7) Our missionary work involves bringing people out of their current belief systems into the restored church.
 Is God involved in that work?